eslint/rfcs/designs/2025-define-plugin/README.md

 `configs` is the only property `definePlugin` receives with a different shape than the output plugin object.

 - If `configs` is not provided, a default config is generated.
-- `configs` may be provided as a shape that does not include the plugin's name.
+- `configs` may be provided as an object whose properties describe the configs to create.
-  In this case, its values will be transformed to have the plugin's name added.

 The following two sections describe those two behaviors.